zubairabid/Semester7/subjects/nationalism/proj/ideas.md

 - Does this require the idea of Nations to die out entirely?
 This does not discount the existence of States, just Nations.
 Rather, the existence of globalisation alongside nations at the very least.
 - Nations are largely imagined communities.
-Globalized society requires a similar imagination of community without the existence of the "other", maybe?
+Globalised society requires a similar imagination of community without the existence of the "other", maybe?

   Question: *Why.
 Are imagined communities that important?* You do need them to